Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

-\end{itemize} \elm Part (a) is the main content of \cite{G2}, which gives a two-step procedure to decrease the energy of the elliptic Kepler motion and maintain the self-similar structure (See Figure 1 and 2).
-The results are summarized in Appendix \ref{section: gerver}.
-Part (b) says that once the ellipse gets deformed slightly away from the standard case in Figure 1 after the first collision (angler momentum transfer), we can correct it by changing the phase of $Q_3$ slightly at the next collision to guarantee the ellipse that we get after the second collision (energy transfer) is standard.
-This idea was proposed in \cite{G2}.
-We fill in details of the proof in Appendix \ref{SSEllipse}.
+Part (a) is the main content of \cite{G2}, which gives a two-step procedure to decrease the energy of the elliptic Kepler motion and maintain the self-similar structure (See Figure 1 and 2).
+We call the collision points in part (a) the {\it Gerver's collision points}, whose exact coordinates can be found in Appendix \ref{section: gerver}.
+The results are summarized in Appendix \ref{section: gerver} with orbit parameters given explicitly.
+Part (b) says that once the ellipse gets deformed slightly away from the standard case in Figure 1 after the first collision, we can correct it by changing the phase of $Q_3$ slightly at the next collision to guarantee that the ellipse that we get after the second collision is standard.

+The notion of {\it angle of asymptote} above is clear since we only deal with the Kepler motion.
+We next introduce the explicit definition of angles of asymptotes, which are used in place of $g_4$ sometimes even when we deal with perturbed Kepler motion. \begin{Not}[Angles of asymptotes] In the following, we use for the incoming $($superscript $-)$ asymptote of the $(x_4,v_4)$ motion and

+for the outgoing $($superscript $+)$ asymptote.
+In Lemma \ref{LmGer}, we always have $\theta_4^-=0$ and $\theta_4^+=\pi.$ Geometrically, the angle is formed by the asymptote pointing to the direction of $x_4$'s motion and the positive $x_\parallel$ axis.
+See Appendix \ref{appendixa} for a detailed discussion of the choice of the sign in front of $\arctan \frac{G_4}{L_4}$. \end{Not}